InventedPrime/English-Alphabet-Encoding/README.md

 # English-Alphabet-Encoding
-Creating an encoding system using the alphabet
+Creating an encoding system using the English alphabet
+>[!]
+Early-demo